-What is the thermal benefit of using waffle pod slab in energy rating?
+What is the thermal benefit of using a waffle pod slab in energy rating?

-Use of almost 200mm waffle pod and unventilated air pockets in it, provides an insulating effect under the building floor.
-In heating dominant buildings, the extra insulation effect of the waffle pod slab assist with better energy compliance of the building at lower construction cost.
+The use of an almost 200mm waffle pod and unventilated air pockets in it, provides an insulating effect under the building floor.
+In heating dominant buildings, the extra insulation effect of the waffle pod slab assists with better energy compliance of the building at lower construction cost.

 Referring to the research by CSIRO, the following insulation values are recommended for the waffle pod slabs:

 - Waffle pod height: 230mm – R0.6